Athleisure describes the trend for wearing your workoutwear all day – like yoga clothing around town, or wearing sneakers in the boardroom.

 Under Armour’s approach

 Under Armour has achieved phenomenal success in the US market where it’s overtaken Adidas as America’s second biggest sportswear brand.
 Although Nike is still ten times bigger than Under Armour, the smaller brand considers itself a serious challenger.
 It’s made some tech-based acquisitions and works with B-list athletes that it thinks have a bright future.
-Like Avis Rental Cars, which famously adopted the brilliant marketing slogan ‘we’re number two, so we try harder’, UA capitalises on its underdog status and has made this a core part of its brand strategy.
+Like Avis Rental Cars, which famously adopted the brilliant marketing slogan ‘we’re number two, so we try harder’, UA capitalizes on its underdog status and has made this a core part of its brand strategy.

 A predominantly male brand, Under Armour is presently developing its appeal to women and seeking to enter new areas of sportwear such as the tricky golfwear arena (where Nike previously had difficulties).
 The brand has experienced strong sales overseas, and has aggressive expansion plans throughout South-East Asia.
 It’s already beaten incumbents of longer standing to capture a good chunk of Japan’s market.